Cost of living: dealing with high gas and electricity bills

 The Household Support Fund allows councils to give small grants to help vulnerable households meet essential costs, including paying energy bills.
 Contact your local council to check if you may be eligible for support from the fund.

-Warm banks
+Warm spaces

 The cost-of-living crisis is making it difficult for many people to cover all of their essential costs, such as keeping their home warm and buying food.
-If you are struggling, using a warm bank may help you to free up some money.
+If you are struggling, using a warm space may help you to free up some money.

 Trust funds and charities